altlimit/restruct/README.md

 }
 ```

-You can create additional service with a different prefix by instanciating a handler then adding it with AddService.
+You can create additional service with a different prefix by call NewHandler on your struct then adding it with AddService.

 ```go
 h := restruct.NewHandler(&Calculator{})
 h.AddService("/advance/{tag}/", &Calculator{Advance: true})
 restruct.Handle("/api/v1/", h)
 ```

 All your services will now be at /api/v1/advance/{tag}.
-You can also register the returned Handler in a third party router but make sure you call WithPrefix(...) on it if it's not a root route.
+You can also register the returned Handler in a third party router but make sure you call `WithPrefix(...)` on it if it's not a root route.

 ```go
 http.Handle("/api/v1/", h.WithPrefix("/api/v1/"))